yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_03.md

 ### Task 1: Set up Application Insights

-1. Run the below-mentioned command to deploy the app insights, make sure that you are in the correct directory:
+1. Run the below-mentioned command in the termial to deploy the app insights, make sure that you are in the correct directory:

+    > Note: Make sure to run the deploy-appinsights.ps1 script from the infrastructure folder
     ```
     ./deploy-appinsights.ps1
     ```